ni/javascript-styleguide/README.md

 Typically steps 1-3 will happen in a single pull request (or a few in quick succession) while step 4 will be split across many subsequent submissions as time permits.

+### Evaluate project-specific rule groups

+Several sets of rules may be enabled based on requirements of a given project.
+By default the following sets of rules are in an inert / disabled state, but should be evaluated for your integration.

+Text search for the tag associated with a specific rule group in the repository to find the related rules.
+If enabling a rule group, the rules should be toggled from `'off'` to `'error'` unless the rule comment says otherwise.

+#### Strict null checking

+Tag: `[strict-null-checks]`

+When `strictNullChecks` are enabled the values `null` and `undefined` are treated as distinct types by the compiler.
+For example, with `strictNullChecks` enabled, the value `null` could not be directly assigned to a binding of a `Cat` object, ie `const cat: Cat = null` would be a compile error.
+The `null` value is a distinct type and the binding would have to explicitly state that it can have a `null` value, ie `const cat: Cat | null = null;`.

+`strictNullChecks` are a powerful tool for code correctness and give us a way to avoid ["The Billion Dollar Mistake"](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/).
+However, it can be impractical to retrofit `strictNullChecks` configuration into an existing application and requires expanding your mental model for software development for use in new applications.

+As such, `strictNullChecks` are not recommended by default in order to prevent overhead of rule adoption for existing applications.

+However, we encourage new applications to leverage `strictNullChecks` for development.
+Enabling `strictNullChecks` is the TypeScript compiler recommendation and it is enabled by default in new Angular applications.

+#### Accessibility

+Tag: `[accessibility]`

+There currently isn't an NI organization wide requirement to enforce accessibility in applications.
+The rule group should be enabled if individual applications prioritize accessibility.

 ### Globally disable rules that don't apply to a codebase or directory

 A project should strive to adopt this configuration as fully as possible, but there are valid reasons to disable a rule across a codebase or specific directory: